CrossyChainsaw/brawl-template-matcher/README.md

 <br>

 # Entering the Minimum Accuracy
 The accuracy means how well the template image fits in the video frame.
 If you have a good template image you can put this at 0.95.
 If you don't have a good image you can try 0.85.
 If you don't seem to get any values above 0.6 accuracy, your template image is most likely bad.
-Read [Choosing a Template Image]() to generate a good template image.
+Read [How to generate a (good) Template Image?](#how-to-generate-a-good-template-image) to generate a good template image.

 <br>